OlgaHi/Tap-Room_Redux/README.md

 #### View In Browser

 - To Build and view in browser
-  - Navigate to tap-room directory and use the command `npm start`
+  - Navigate to tap-room_redux directory and use the command `npm start`

+#### Run tests

+- To run tests
+  - Navigate to tap-room_redux directory and use the command `npm test`